andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/.prompt/dev_notes.md

 ### Interaction #30
 **User Prompt:**
 ```
-Upon deletion of the user "Andrew Pickering" with the email of "andrpick@iu.edu", this happened.
+Upon deletion of the user "Test User" with the email of "testuser@example.com", this happened.
 ```

 **Agent Actions:**